Frequently Asked Questions

 Q: How many plants can I order?

-The sky is the limit!
-Whether you want one box or one hundred boxes, we’ll still grow every single plant with love, care and dedication and ship them to your door.
+Our plants are sold in increments of six but the sky is the limit on how many you can purchase.
+We’ll still grow every single plant with love, care and dedication and ship them to your door.

 Q: Where do you ship?